 Each January, Kurtis and I sit down and write out our goals for the year.
 We tackle personal goals, goals for our businesses, and our home goals!
-I typically also publish a winter project list each fall, since we tend to do better focusing on projects in the colder months when we’re stuck in side.
-You can see my 2020 fall/winter project list for the latest version.
-But, now that we’re already into February, I figured I had better get our 2021 full year home goals published!
+Now that we’re almost into February, I figured I had better get our 2022 home goals published!
 As much as we love our home, I also love a good project and we have a lot to tackle this year.

-Before we jump into our 2021 home goals, let’s quickly check-in on how we did on our 2020 home goals.
+Before we jump into our 2022 home goals, let’s see how we did on our 2021 home goals.
 If you want more details on each, I’d hop over to that post for the specifics.
 I’ll update the status of each below.
-Spoiler alert: like most things in 2020, not much went according to plan 😉 Which, as you’ll see further down in this post, is pushing us to get two years’ worth of goals done in one year.
+Since 2020 was essentially the year of lost projects, we had to pull double duty in 2021, and we got quite a bit checked off the list!

 Finish King Guest Bedroom